 While many San Antonio visitors are surprised to see how small the actual structure is, there’s no doubt that the history surrounding the Alamo continues to be larger than life.
-Historians are continuing to learn more about the site even today.
+Even today, historians are continuing to learn more about the landmark.

 The first Spanish mission in the region was known as Mission San Francisco de Solano, and it was built near the Rio Grande River in 1700.
 The central location of San Antonio was later determined to be an ideal jumping-off point for the continued expansion of Spanish missions in Texas.
 The mission now known as the Alamo was originally called San Antonio de Valero.
 Construction started on the building and surrounding complex in 1744.